-Okay, let’s be honest here, this is not that famous Utah chicken recipe made by a guy that wears white and has a white mustache.
+Okay, let’s be honest here, this is not that famous Utah chicken recipe made by a guy that wears white and has a white mustache and beard (think KFC).
 Nope, not at all.
 This is not fried, it is cooked in an air fryer.
-I will tell you this, it is so juicy, I will cook my chicken this way for sure!
+I’ll tell you this, it is so juicy, I’ll cook my chicken this way in the future for sure!
 The bonus is that it stays HOT for a very long time after you remove it from the Air Fryer.
 Love it!

 - 3 chicken thighs

 - 2 teaspoons paprika

 - salt and pepper